52North/javaPS/README.md

 ### Next generation standardized web-based geo-processing.

+**Interoperable processing framework for web applications/distributed workflow systems**

-**javaPS enables the deployment of geo-processes on the web in a standardized way.
-It features a pluggable architecture for processes and data encodings.**
+javaPS enables the deployment of geo-processes on the web in a standardized way.
+One of its main goals ist the provision of an interoperable processing framework for web applications or distributed workflow systems.
+It features a pluggable architecture for processes and data encodings.

 javaPS implements the [OGC WPS specification, version 2.0](http://docs.opengeospatial.org/is/14-065/14-065.html).